Beacon Theatre (New York City): History

 Movie palaces became common in the 1920s, between the end of World War I and the beginning of the Great Depression.
 In the New York City area, only a small number of operators were involved in the construction of movie palaces.
-Relatively few architects were responsible for these theaters' designs, including Walter Ahlschlager, Thomas W. Lamb, C. Howard Crane, and John Eberson.
+These theaters' designers included the architects Walter Ahlschlager, Thomas W. Lamb, C. Howard Crane, and John Eberson.
 Samuel "Roxy" Rothafel was a successful theater operator who was prominent in the city's movie theater industry, having built the 5,920-seat Roxy Theatre on 50th Street in midtown during 1927.
 The Chanin brothers also had some experience in theatrical development, having built six Broadway theaters in the mid-1920s.

 Movie palace

 Development and opening

 The Chanins acquired a site on 75th Street between Broadway and Amsterdam Avenue in 1925 for the construction of a hotel and an attached theater.
 Two years later, in January 1927, the Chanins sold the site to the Havemeyer Construction Company.
 Film producer Herbert Lubin negotiated the sale on behalf of Roxy, who would operate the theater on the site, known as the Roxy Midway Theatre.
 Roxy retained Ahlschlager to design the new hotel and theater, and the Chanins were hired as the consulting engineers for the project.
 The sale came one month after Lubin established the Roxy Circuit, which planned to operate numerous movie theaters in New York City, with the midtown Roxy Theatre as its flagship.
 In April 1928, S. W. Straus & Company underwrote a $4.45 million loan on the Midway project, which at the time was nearly completed.
 An airway beacon was placed on top of the hotel, and the project was renamed the Midway Beacon, a name that was kept as late as June 1928.

 The Roxy Circuit never operated the Midway Theatre because, in July 1928, the company sued to get out of its lease.
 None of the other planned theaters in the Roxy Circuit were ever built, in part because of the start of the Great Depression shortly afterward.
 The New York Herald Tribune was using the "Beacon" name exclusively by June 1929.
 At the time, Warner Theatres was considering acquiring the theater, which had been completed for a year but was unused.
 After RKO Pictures considered leasing the Beacon, Warner Theatres ultimately bought the theater in November 1929, turning it into a first-run showcase for Warner Bros. films on the Upper West Side.
 Warner Theatres then conducted changes to the acoustical properties of the auditorium to accommodate sound films.
 Warner Bros. unsuccessfully attempted to obtain the rights to screen First National Pictures films at the new Beacon.
 The renamed Warner's Beacon Theatre opened on December 24, 1929, with the talking picture Tiger Rose featuring Lupe Vélez.